shkimtracy/seunghyun-kim/content/authors/admin/_index.md

 - Visitors
 ---

-Job candidate is a doctoral candidate in economics at Big Ten University.
-Job candidate has research interests in health and environmental economics and will be available for interviews for the 2020-2021 job market.
+Thank you for visiting my website!
+I am a PhD candidate in Quantitative Marketing at the University of California, San Diego.

+My research focuses on online platforms, field experiments, and consumer behavior.
+I am particularly interested in how platform design can influence consumers behavior.